 - Open your PDF file in Adobe Reader or Acrobat.
 Click on FILE > EXPORT TO > IMAGE > JPG

 - The software will create a new image for each page of your PDF.
 My computer saves these new images in my downloads folder.
 The images are named with the PDF page number they refer to.

 - Now you can add each image to a blank slide in your Google Slides presentation!
-From there you can overlay text boxes to any area that requires student answers.
-Most TPT resources have worksheets or blank pages for student work, and you may only need to create these few pages depending on your assignment.
+From there, you can overlay text boxes in any area that requires student answers.
+Most TPT resources have worksheets or blank pages for student work, and you may only need to create a few pages depending on your assignment.
 Don’t forget to delete any answer keys!